Skip to Content

 Which Type of Fireplace Is Best?

 The answer to this question really depends on what you are looking for.
-Each type of fireplace has its own strengths which make it better than the rest.
-Deciding on which is best varies depending on different factors like efficiency, convenience, ease of use, cost, aesthetics and ambiance.
+Each type has its own strengths, which make it better than the rest.
+Deciding on which is best varies depending on different factors like efficiency, convenience, ease of use, cost, aesthetics, and ambiance.

-Although they have an edge over its electric and gas burning counterparts in terms of beauty, it falls short in a few other factors such as efficiency and upkeep.
-Wood burning fireplaces require a chimney and demand more frequent regular cleaning.
+Although they have an edge over its electric and gas-burning counterparts in terms of beauty, it fall short in a few other factors, such as efficiency and upkeep.
+Wood-burning fireplaces require a chimney and demand more frequent regular cleaning.

-• Easiest to Install: Electric Fireplace.
+- Easiest to Install: Electric Fireplace.
 In terms of ease of installation, electric fireplaces offer ultimate ease.
-You do not need a chimney or venting and no gas line is required.
+You do not need a chimney or venting and no line is required.
 All you need is a wall outlet.
-Simply set it in a wall and plug it in an outlet, turn on the switch and you’re all set.
+Simply set it in a wall and plug it in an outlet, turn on the switch, and youโre all set.

 Electric fireplaces also require far less rigorous annual inspections.
-Unlike gas fireplaces which need to be inspected by a professional once a year, an electric fireplace can be inspected by the homeowner to ensure that everything is still working properly.
+Unlike gas fireplaces, which need to be inspected by a professional once a year, electric-powered ones can be inspected by the homeowner to ensure that everything is still working properly.

-The only annual maintenance that an electric fireplace needs are replacement of the bulbs, inspection of the exterior and cleaning of the fan.
+The only annual maintenance that electric fireplaces need is the replacement of the bulbs, an inspection of the exterior and cleaning of the fan.

-• Best heat output: Gas or Wood Burning Fireplace.
-If you are looking for a fireplace which will give you maximum heat and warmth, you can go for either a wood burning or gas fireplace.
+- Best heat output: Gas or Wood Burning Fireplace.
+If you are looking for a heating unit that will give you maximum heat and warmth, you can go for either a wood-burning or gas fireplace.
 An electric model cannot match the heat output that you get from the two.

 Read more about gas vs electric fireplaces here.